Mohamedafayas/Calculator-Web-Application/README.md

 🖥️ **Features**

-**Simple and Intuitive Design**: A clean, minimalistic interface that ensures ease of use.
+**Simple and Intuitive Design :** A clean, minimalistic interface that ensures ease of use.

-**Basic Arithmetic Operations**: Add, subtract, multiply, and divide with accuracy.
+**Basic Arithmetic Operations :** Add, subtract, multiply, and divide with accuracy.

-**Responsive Design**: Fully functional on desktops, tablets, and mobile devices.
+**Responsive Design :** Fully functional on desktops, tablets, and mobile devices.

-**Real-Time Updates**: Immediate calculations as you input values.
+**Real-Time Updates :** Immediate calculations as you input values.

-**Keyboard Support**: Use your keyboard for faster inputs.
+**Keyboard Support :** Use your keyboard for faster inputs.

-⚙️ **Technologies Used**
+⚙️ **Technologies Used :**

 HTML5 for structure